 A person applying for an Order of Protection in Arizona must include allegations for an order of protection in Arizona that constitute acts of harassment or acts of domestic violence.

-A court will issue an Order of Protection if the judge upon reading the Petition for Order of Protection concludes that at least one of the allegations, if true, would constitute acts of harassment or domestic violence.
+A court will issue an Order of Protection if the judge upon reading allegations for the order or protection included in the Petition for Order of Protection concludes that at least one of the allegations, if true, would constitute acts of harassment or domestic violence.

 An Order of Protection issued by a judge in Arizona will then be served upon the defendant.

 That defendant has the right to request a trial to present his or her side of the case to determine if the Order of Protection should be dismissed, modified or kept in place.

 So, what happens when the person who obtained the Order of Protection begins making new allegations during that trial and those allegations were not included in the original Petition for Order of Protection?

 Allegations Not Included in the Petition for Order of Protection

 The Arizona Court of Appeals in the reported decision in the case of Savord vs. Morton answered that question.

 In the Savord case, Mr. Morton was served with an Order of Protection that prevented him from having contact with his child and his child’s mother, Ms. Savord.

 Mr. Morton wanted to contest the allegations in the Order of Protection and requested a trial on the Order of Protection.